 Toxoplasma gondii is a parasite that can be present in the soil through cat faeces.
-Toxoplasmosis is quite common and is not dangerous to healthy adults, who may have no symptoms or mild flu-like symptoms; however, it can cause abnormalities in unborn children, so it is important to avoid if you are pregnant.
+Toxoplasmosis is quite common and is not dangerous to healthy adults, who may have no symptoms or mild flu-like symptoms; however, for people with weaker immune systems and unborn children, it can cause serious complications.

 In terms of gardening, there are a few easy steps you can take to minimise your risk.